beinstoss/Banner-Data-Warehouse/.ipynb_checkpoints/ReadMe-checkpoint.md

     - Course Meetings
     - Course Offerings

 - The [CourseDataDictionary](https://github.com/fairfield-ba510-spring2020/term-project-sql/blob/master/docs/CourseDataDictionary.md) contains the definitions of each field within the three files mentioned above.
+The fields in the dictionary are segmented by the database tables in which the field lives in, these tables will be created within __Step 1__ of this process.

 ## Step 1: Creation of CourseData.db